SAP-samples/ui5-typescript-tutorial/README.md

 If you want to download the code for all the exercises, you can either [download the entire repository as zip file](https://github.com/SAP-samples/ui5-typescript-tutorial/archive/refs/heads/main.zip) and find the content in there below "ui5-typescript-tutorial-main/exercises/ex1/com.myorg.myapp" etc., or you can clone the repository using git.<br>

-The resulting app after each exercise can also be [run from here](https://sap-samples.github.io/ui5-typescript-tutorial).
+The resulting app after each exercise can also be [run from this page](https://sap-samples.github.io/ui5-typescript-tutorial).
+It includes additional links to unoptimized versions of the app, which can be used to debug the original TypeScript sources.

 ## High-Level Application Idea